-With that said, it definitely isn’t a typical tourist attraction by any means.
-Anyone can walk around the perimeter of Largo di Torre Argentina from above and look down into the site for free, and at any time.
-And if you’re walking around, you might catch a glimpse of the only inhabitants of the temple…
+Even though this place sounds like an amazing historical wonder, it isn’t a tourist attraction by any means.
+Anyone can walk around the perimeter of Largo di Torre Argentina from above and look down into the site for free at any time.
+However, you aren’t permitted to enter the site of the remains down below at all.
+But, you might also catch a glimpse of the only inhabitants of the temple…CATS!

 Thankfully, the law enforcement officers have acknowledged the important work that is done to help the lives of animals here.
 Furthermore, Torre Argentina collected 30,000 signatures for a petition in 2012 from who wanted the shelter to remain open.
-It is a constant battle, but I’m glad that they are able to do such valuable work to protect and care for the abandoned cats of Rome.
+It is a constant battle, but I’m glad that they are able to do such valuable work to protect and care for these abandoned cats in Rome.

 We walked down some steps into the only spot in the ruins where pedestrians are allowed.
 It is sectioned off from the ruins themselves, though the cats are free to come and go.
 Inside the main building, we immediately saw several cats enjoying some pets and scratches from visitors.
 Some of the cats were having a meal or a drink of water.

 Cats With Special Needs

 Many cats here were recovering from surgeries or procedures, and they were resting in the many cat beds scattered all around.
 Some of the cats had amputated tails or ears that were frost-bitten or damaged while living outdoors.
-Though lots of the cats here were friendly and loved the attention, it was a good idea to give some of them their personal space, particularly if they were in recovery.
+Though lots of the cats here were friendly and loved the attention, it’s a good idea to give some of them their personal space, particularly if they’re in recovery.

 Finding Cats by the Ruins